smirarab/pasta/README.md

 Dependencies:

 1. You need to have python 2.7 or later.
 2. You need to have java installed (required for Opal).
-The bundled version of Opal requires Java 1.7 or later.
-If you have older versions of Java and you don't whish to upgrade, you can subtitute opal.jar your tools directory with older versions.
-If you don't want to install java, you can use Muscle instead of Opal.

 From pre-build MAC image file
 ------